James Andreoni: Career

-Andreoni received his bachelor's degree from the University of Minnesota in 1981, and his PhD from the University of Michigan in 1986.
+Andreoni received his bachelor's degree in economics from the University of Minnesota in 1981, and his MA and PhD in economics from the University of Michigan in 1986.
 He worked at the University of Wisconsin-Madison from 1986 until 2005.
 He moved to his current position at the University of California San Diego in January 2006.
 According to IDEAS/RePEc as of 2018 he was ranked among the top 1% of economists in the United States.
 He was the co-editor of the Journal of Public Economics, as well as an associate editor for the American Economic Review and Econometrica, among others.

 From 1986 to 2005 Andreoni held many positions at University of Wisconsin-Madison.
 From 1986 to 1992 he worked as an assistant professor.
 He then became an associate professor in 1992 and then became a professor in 2005.
 From 2006 on he has been a professor at University of California San Diego.
 From 2007 to 2009 he was the president of the Economic Science Association.
 From 2009 until now he has worked as a research associate at the National Bureau of Economic Research.